A fine antique Austrian silver and enamel cigarette / card case; part of our continental silverware collection

 The players are seated on the ground in an outdoor scene with traditional Japanese lanterns hanging from tree branches overhead.

-The sides and reverse cover are plain.
+The sides of this cigarette case and posterior cover are plain and unembellished.

 The case is fitted with a push fit catch which when released reveals the hallmarked gilt interiors of the hinged compartments.

-This fine case is a very good gauge of silver, fine quality and in excellent condition.
+antique case is a very good gauge of silver, fine quality and in excellent condition.

 There is a minimal split to one corner of the upper compartment - please see image.